Varsha-baravkar/Game-of-Thrones-Rating-analysis-with-SQL/README.md

 9. What is the average number of viewers for all episodes?
 10. How does the number of viewers vary across seasons?
 11. Are there any episodes that have a high IMDb rating but a relatively low number of viewers, or vice versa?

+### Note:
+1) Game of thrones pdf file in this respository contains queries, explanations and also the picture of query output.
+2) There is .sql file which contains all the queries used in this analysis.